OpenLHS/LABO/README.md

 LABO
-An ontology of laboratory prescription and documentation.
+An ontology of informational entities about laboratory test prescriptions and reporting.